ppy/osu-wiki/news/2025/2025-11-29-osu-world-cup-2025-quarterfinals-recap.md

 [![LowGraphics](/wiki/shared/news/2025-11-29-osu-world-cup-2025-quarterfinals-recap/LowGraphics.png)](https://osu.ppy.sh/users/5383942)

 When it comes to lyric-driven storyboards, few names stand out in the community quite like [LowGraphics](https://osu.ppy.sh/users/5383942).
-Recognized for his visual storytelling through text design, LowGraphics left us a lasting impression with his work on [Lies Playing Truth](https://youtu.be/v5ZaTeibemI) in OWC 2024 and [Veil of Ash](https://youtu.be/1a8kmvlpSj4) in CWC 2025.
+Recognised for his visual storytelling through text design, LowGraphics left us a lasting impression with his work on [Lies Playing Truth](https://youtu.be/v5ZaTeibemI) in OWC 2024 and [Veil of Ash](https://youtu.be/1a8kmvlpSj4) in CWC 2025.
 We now see him making a return to take on the Quarterfinals Tiebreaker [Helblinde - Nástrǫnd](https://youtu.be/k0fRmaEWty8), a challenging dark mythological design rooted in Norse lore.

 <div class="news-chat-quote__text-container">